 Who should invest?
 How?
 When?
 Everyone should invest.
 Your money simply won’t grow enough in a savings account to keep up with inflation.
-Investing allows you to earn more money than you can anywhere else.
-It can be one of the most essential ways to plan for your future, and it doesn't need to be intimidating.
-The point of investing isn't to take risks, but to reap the rewards from your risk.
-We'll look at different investments which carry varying levels of risk so that you can tailor conservative investments that let you sleep soundly at night.
+Investing allows you to earn more money, even twice as much as you can get from the best Certificate of Deposit (CDs).
+But to invest you first need to have funds, so those starting their career need to save, to spend less than they earn.
+Investing can be easy, not intimidating.
+And it can be tailored to be essentially risk-free, allowing you to tailor conservative investments that let you sleep soundly at night.
 I don't recommend that you start by going to a financial advisor.
 Instead, I suggest you later spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 Because they don't come cheap and you'll soon learn that you can do as well or better than they can.
-But don't start investing until you've paid off all your credit cards and personal loans, and put away an emergency fund.
+But don't start investing until you've paid off all your credit cards and personal loans, and put away an emergency fund (go here to see where to put this emergency fund).

-Stocks are the first thing we'll look at, because if held for the long term (5 - 10 years) they perform better than most other investments.
+Stocks are the first thing we'll look at, because if held for the long term (5 - 10 years) they perform better than most other investments, with a historical average annual return of about 9% and 12.15% over the 10 years to 2023.
 Here you're buying partial ownership of one or more companies, and your gains come from the increase in the value of the stocks (appreciation) as the companies grow but also because many established companies pay dividends to shareholders.
-As you'll see, my recommendation for investment in stocks is super-easy to implement: invest in an S&P 500 index mutual fund, and stay the course, don't try to time the market or sell when “experts” are looking at adverse financial clouds in the horizon and forecasting a downturn.
+As you'll see in the "Stocks" Chapter/Lesson, my stocks recommendation for the average investor is super-easy to implement: invest all of the money you've decided to put in stocks in two different S&P 500 index mutual funds3.
+In that Chapter/Lesson I also mention other alternatives for investors that are more conservative and for investors that are more aggressive, not as a substitute for the two S&P 500 index mutual funds but places where you can put part of your money.
+Over the long term these index funds have always delivered higher returns than CDs, with no losses and a tax advantage4, plus in 90% of the cases it beats the return of investments picked by experts5.
+Then stay the course, don't try to time the market or sell when “experts” are looking at adverse financial clouds in the horizon and forecasting a downturn.

 Bonds come next.
 This is where you become a lender and the borrower pays you interest far higher than what you get at a bank.
 We'll cover the different types of bonds (corporate, government, tax-free municipal).